Go to the main content

 TRE is a an open-source tool that helps research organisations create secure environments on the AWS Cloud for collaborating scientists from multiple research centres to perform their analysis, also providing a governance process to help researchers meet their compliance requirements across multiple jurisdictions.
 GWDG TRE aims to solve current issues that hinder the research community’s access to cloud-based agility, scalability, and cost efficiency by providing a common EOSC integrated infrastructure based on the Aggregator’s Landing Zone and the AWS TRE platform.

-The EOSC Digital Innovation Hub (EOSC DIH), through EOSC Future, facilitates the co-development of solutions by the private sector, including start-ups and SMEs, addressing the real-life needs of research communities.
+The EOSC Digital Innovation Hub (EOSC DIH), through EOSC Future, facilitated the co-development of solutions by the private sector, including start-ups and SMEs, addressing the real-life needs of research communities.

 • In 2022, EOSC DIH explored the needs and requirements of selected